pingcap/docs-cn/v3.0/reference/tools/tidb-binlog/maintain.md

     the file path of X509 key file of the PEM format -time-zone string
     If a time zone is set, the corresponding time of the obtained `tso` is printed in the "generate_meta" mode.
 For example, "Asia/Shanghai" is the CST time zone and "Local" is the local time zone
+-show-offline-nodes
+    used with the `-cmd pumps` or `-cmd drainers` command.
+The two commands do not show the offline node by default unless this parameter is explicitly specified
 ```

 Command example: